KerryEames-Vris/PasswordGenerator/README.md

 # PasswordGenerator

 ## Description
-I wanted to create a generate for new passwords.
+I wanted to create a generator for new passwords.
 I wanted to be able to specify a length, and what kind of symbols enter it.
 Then I wanted it to generate a completely random, brand new password everytime.
 Just click generate password and a string of characters is generated and presented to the user

 ## Installation
 1. Select the clone option from the repository page and copy the SSH link.